jssql1234/docs-sqlacc/docs/usage/purchase/report.md

 ## Print Purchase Document Listing

-### Introduction

-Print Purchase Document Listing can be used for you to see all the purchase transactions that you have keyed into this system

-You can see purchase request listing, purchase order listing, good received listing, purchase invoice listing, cash purchase listing, and many more.

 ### How to Print Purchase Document Listing

 1. Go to Purchase and click Print Purchase Document Listing